ueberdosis/hocuspocus/docs/server/extensions.md

 }
 ```

-You can use this to authorize your users.
-By responding with a 403 status code the user is not authorized and the connection will be terminated.
 You can respond with a JSON payload that will be set as context throughout the rest of the application.
 For example:

 ```js
 // authorize the user by the request parameters or headers